 In this article:

 When someone you love needs help at home, the last thing you want is to wait.
 Government-funded aged care is invaluable, but between registering with My Aged Care, completing an assessment, and waiting for funding approval, it can take weeks or even months for support to arrive.
 For many families, that gap is simply too long.
-Private home care offers a direct path forward with no assessment, no approval process, and no waitlist.
-This guide explains how it works, what it costs, and how Just Better Care can have the right support in place within days.
+Private home care offers a direct path forward.
+This guide explains how it works, what it costs, and how your local Just Better Care office can have the right support in place within days.

 Government-funded home care is an important support pathway for many Australians, but it can take time to access.
 Assessments, approvals, and transition periods can create a gap between the need for support and its actual receipt.